nashville-software-school/bangazon-inc/book-3-workforce/chapters/VIEWMODELS.md

 }
 ```

 Now use this helper method to populate the data in your ViewModel.
 Change your `Create` method to look like the following code.
-Notice you have to convert the `List<Cohort>` to a `List<SelectListItem>`
+Notice that the `List<Cohort>` has been converted to a `List<SelectListItem>`

 ```cs
 // GET: Students/Create